-Singapura in Sanskrit means city of the lion after a Malay prince landed there, sheltered by a storm, and witnessed a lion pass by.
+Singapura in Sanskrit means the city of the lion an took on the name after a Malay prince landed there, sheltered by a storm, and witnessed a lion pass by

 Singapura in Sanskrit means Lion City, as it is believed that, in the 14th century, a prince of the Malay dynasty landed his ship there while seeking shelter from a storm and saw a lion.
 There are no lions in Singapore and it is more likely that the prince from the legend actually saw a Malayan tiger, however the good omen was fulfilled – today this city state is the fourth largest economic center in the world.

 The Outram district, in the heart of Singapore, includes the Chinatown neighborhood which is home to two Six Senses structures, the collection’s first urban destinations.
 In April 2018 Duxton Street opened, and in December the Maxwell.

 The two hotels articulate themselves within the neighborhood, offering guests a communal ambiance, distinct in terms of taste and architecture, but designed to encourage dialogue.
 Both are heritage buildings: in Singapore great care is taken to preserve historic structures, in contrast with the skyscrapers which are constantly being erected.